 Another rebuilding of the church and monastery took place around 1750.
 After plastering the internal walls of the church, they were decorated with frescoes, and the chapel of Wincenty Kadłubek was added to the northern aisle.
 These were the last Baroque changes, because at the end of the 18th century the abbey crisis began, which from 1797 was only a prior.
 In 1819, a government commission dissolved it and the Cistercians were forced to leave the monastery, which was sealed and closed.
 The monks returned to Wąchock only in 1951.
 In the meantime, the monastery church began to function as a parish church.

-The Wąchock Abbey was located on the left bank of the Kamienna River, in areas in the 12th century not yet inhabited and rich in natural resources (stones, beech and fir forests, iron ore).
+The Wąchock Abbey was located on the left bank of the Kamienna River, flowing on the northern and eastern sides of the monastery, in areas in the 12th century not yet inhabited and rich in natural resources (stones, beech and fir forests, iron ore).
 At that time those areas were wetlands, occupied by bogs with small clumps.

 The west facade of the church was decorated with a rosette and a triangular gable.
 At the ground floor of the west and south façades, two rectangular portals were placed, with the main west decorated with columns with spirally decorated stems, pseudo-Corinthian heads and moulded bases.
 The columns originally supported a semi-circular tympanum with a relief in the form of a circle with an isosceles cross in the middle.
 The church was illuminated by small windows with semicircular finials.
 In addition, moulded frames of round windows, originally decorated with traceries, were placed in the gables.
 Gothic transformations of the church were limited to raising the gables by about 4 meters, replacing the roofs and inserting a late-Gothic portal in the place of the western entry.

 The interior of the church was covered with rib vaults, located in the bays on a rectangular plan.
 Their ribs were based on suspended semi-columns or pilasters and reinforced with external buttresses, which in the corners received a cross form.
-The buttresses in the central nave were placed on suspended semi-columns with inverted cone-shaped corbels and leafy heads, and in the aisles on pilasters.
+The arch bands in the central nave were placed on suspended semi-columns with inverted cone-shaped corbels and leafy heads, and in the aisles on pilasters.
+In the aisles support was provided by impost cornices of the inter-nave and wall pillars, while the springers of the ribs on the sides of the arch bands were in the form of corbels shaped as inverted cones.
 The aisles were separated by semicircular arcades, above which the upper level was separated by a band cornice, passing into the imposts of pilasters and corbels.
-Similar divisions were used in the transept and presbytery, but the supports were shaped differently.
+Similar divisions were used in the transept and chancel, but the supports were shaped differently.
 The original color of the interior of the church was probably also based on two colors (as well as external facades).
 It is known that the window frames were painted in white and black stripes, referring to the arrangement of stone blocks.

+The communication of the church with the area in front of the abbey and with the buildings was provided by the two aforementioned portals in the west facade and a portal in the eastern bay of the southern aisle, leading to the cloister.
+The sacristy and the dormitory on the first floor were also connected to the transept.
 The attic over the northern aisle was probably accessed by stairs located in the western wall of the transept.
-Further on to the attic above the central nave and the presbytery, one could go through a staircase located at the north wall of the central nave and placed in a bay window based on a squinch.
+Further on to the attic above the central nave and the chancel, one could go through a staircase located at the north wall of the central nave and placed in a bay window based on a squinch.

 From the south, a enclosure quadrangle was attached to the church in the second quarter of the thirteenth century, located around a cloister running around a inner courtyard of 14.3 x 16.7 meters.
 At the ground floor of the oldest and most carefully erected east wing, 7.8 meters wide, a small treasury was placed from the north (between the side chapel and the transept), the sacristy bordering the southern wall of the transept, then the chapter house, that is, the meeting place of the monks and a staircase leading to the first floor to the dormitory, under which prison cell was located, connected by a passage with an impressive eastern vestibule, covered with a barrel vault.
 The last room of the east wing was a fraternity, that is a day room for performing manual work, especially on cold winter days.
 In the late Middle Ages, the east wing was extended by a two-storey extension with latrines, probably located above the canal that was flushing the impurities.